 Origin, History and Characteristics

 Indigo was probably used as a painting pigment by ancient Greeks and Romans.
-Marco Polo (13th century) was the first to report on the preparation of indigo in India.
+Marco Polo (thirteenth century) was the first to report on the preparation of indigo in India.
 The indiagofera tinctoria plant thrives in a tropical climate; the active ingredient is found in the leaves.
 Aniline blue has the same chemical composition and replaced it in 1870.
 Indigo does not hold up well in an oil base but makes an excellent watercolor paint.

 To prepare the dye, freshly cut plants are soaked until soft, packed into vats and left to ferment.
 It is then pressed into cakes for use as a watercolor or dried and ground into a fine powder for use as an oil paint.
 Bound with oil it is very transparent making it a good pigment for glazing.
 It has a strong yellow undertone.
 It has fair tinting strength and may fade rapidly when exposed to strong sunlight.
 Indigo has been used by artists and clothes manufacturing.